 The technology is easily hidden within the classroom if it does not pertain to the user group.
 The Information Resources Department on campus continually bring new technological devices and wireless ideas and equipment to Raquette Lake keeping even the oldest buildings on campus up to date!

 The Spruce Lodge was an original Durant building used to house servants and workers.
 The structure had three rooms when it was built, a small bedroom area and two larger sleeping bays.

 In 2003, The Spruce dorm underwent construction and smaller rooms were created with two bunk beds for a total of four beds in each room.

 The entire dorm sleeps 28 people and is generally used as the men's dorm.
 It has two newly remodeled bathrooms that feature a total of three toilets, three showers, and dual vanity sinks.

-Hemlocks built in 1970, has accommodations for 28 people.
-Usually used as the ladies dormitory, it is set with two bunk beds per room, sleeping four.
+McDermott Hall formerly known as, Hemlock Hall, built in 1970, has accommodations for 28 people.
+Usually used as the womens dormitory, it is set with two bunk beds per room, sleeping four.